Mali War: Battle of Konna and French intervention

 During the night of 11 January 2013, the Malian army, backed by French troops, claimed it had regained control of the town of Konna, and claimed to have killed over 100 Islamists.
 Afterwards, a Malian lieutenant said that mopping up operations were taking place around Konna.
 AFP witnesses had seen dozens of Islamist corpses around Konna, with one saying he counted 46 bodies.
 The French stated four rebel vehicles were hit by their airstrikes, while the Malian Army claimed nearly 30 vehicles were bombed.
 Several dozens of Malian soldiers and 10 civilians were also killed.
 A resident of Gao, the headquarters of the MOJWA, said that the city's hospital had been overwhelmed with dead and wounded.
 In all, one local resident counted 148 bodies around Konna.

 In the wake of the French deployment, ECOWAS said that it had ordered troops to be deployed immediately to Mali, the UN Security Council said that the previously planned UN-led force would be deployed in the near future, and the European Union said it had increased preparations for sending military training troops into Mali.
-The MNLA also offered to join the offensive against the Islamists.

-On 12 January the British government announced that it was deploying two Royal Air Force C-17 transport planes in a non-combat role to ferry primarily French but also potentially African forces into Mali.
+On 12 January, the British government announced that it was deploying two Royal Air Force C-17 transport planes in a non-combat role to ferry primarily French but also potentially African forces into Mali.

-On 13 January, regional security sources announced the death in Konna of Abdel Krim nicknamed "Kojak", a high level leader in the Ansardine group.
-French defense minister Le Drian said that new airstrikes were ongoing in Mali, happened during the last night and will happen the next day as well.
-A resident of Léré told that airstrikes had been conducted in the area.
+On 13 January, regional security sources announced the death in Konna of Abdel Krim, nicknamed "Kojak", a high level leader in the Ansar Dine group.
+French defense minister Le Drian said that new airstrikes were ongoing in Mali, had happened during the night and would happen the next day.
+A resident of Léré said that airstrikes had been conducted in the area.
 The airstrikes were concentrated on three areas, Konna, Léré and Douentza.
 Two helicopters were seen attacking Islamist positions in Gao.
 A dozen strikes targeted the city and its outskirts.
 A resident reported that all Islamist bases around Gao had been taken out of operation by the strikes.
 An Islamist base in Kidal was targeted by the French air force.
 French defence minister Le Drian, announced that four Rafale fighters had participated in the Gao airstrikes.
-They left France and are now based in Chad.
+They had left France and were based in Chad.

-It was reported that following the strikes which destroyed their bases, the MUJAO forces left Gao.
+It was reported that following the strikes that destroyed their bases, the MUJAO forces left Gao.
 Residents reported that 60 Islamists died in the Gao airstrikes.
-Some other were hiding in the houses and picked the dead bodies during the night.
+Others were hiding in the houses and picked up the dead bodies during the night.

-On 14 January, the Islamists attacked the city of Diabaly 400 km north of Bamako, in the government-held areas.
+On 14 January, the Islamists attacked the city of Diabaly, 400 km north of Bamako in the government-held areas.
 They came from the Mauritanian border where they fled to avoid the airstrikes.
 The AQIM leader known as Abu Zeid was leading the operation.
 On the same day, Islamists pledged to launch attacks on French soil.
-Jihadists took control of Diabaly a few hours after their attacks.